hCaptcha/HCaptcha-ios-sdk/README.md

 ### Enabling the visible checkbox flow

 This iOS SDK assumes by default that you want an "invisible" checkbox, i.e. that triggering the hCaptcha flow from within your app should either return a token or show the user a challenge directly.
+(Note: "invisible" refers to the *checkbox*.
+If you want no or few visual challenges, choose Passive or 99.9% Passive as the behavior type for the sitekey in the hCaptcha dashboard.)

 If you instead want the classic "normal" or "compact" checkbox behavior of showing a checkbox to tick and then either closing or showing a challenge, you can pass `size` to the HCaptcha initializer.